You are here

 - ICD-9-CM Codes: 017.6, 255.4, 255.5, 036.3

 The adrenal gland produces the glucocorticoid cortisol and the mineralocorticoid aldosterone.
+It is also a secondary site for androgen production.
 Deficiency of these hormones can cause a wide range of symptoms including weakness, skin pigmentation, weight loss and low blood pressure.
 This SOP does not cover disease or injury of the adrenal medulla, which is involved in the secretion of adrenaline and noradrenaline.

 Additional diagnoses covered by SOP